 "My daughter Alex was 26 when she was killed.
 Her life was just beginning.
 She had a masters degree, a great job at a law firm in the City and a boyfriend who she loved.
 Then, as she cycled to work one sunny morning, a cement mixer lorry turned across her path and knocked her down.
 The police came to my office to tell me my daughter was dead.
 I couldn’t take it in; she was my only child, my whole world.

-"It was at least a year before I found out what had happened to her that terrible day.
+"I’d been talking to her just the night before.
+The firm she worked at was having a staff party that week and as it was her and her boyfriend’s one year anniversary they were going to make something special out of it.
+She was telling me what she was going to wear and how she was having her hair done.
+I just couldn’t make sense of the fact she was gone."It was at least a year before I found out what had happened to her that terrible day.
 The driver was to be prosecuted for careless driving, and I wasn’t allowed to see any evidence in case it prejudiced the trial.
 "For the same reason, the driver didn’t have to answer any questions at the inquest.
 After the trial and inquest, at which the driver was acquitted, I became suicidally depressed.
 One day I was out for a walk with a colleague and literally bumped into the lorry driver’s barrister.
 I don’t know if he recognized me but I certainly recognized him."I started crying and didn’t stop crying for three days, and just shut myself in the house.
 After that time my mind was a lot clearer and I realised that the reason I felt like that was because I was blaming myself.
 I felt like I had let my daughter down, by not doing enough to stand up for her.

 "That’s when I decided to hire a private traffic investigator, who went through all the evidence to establish what had happened.
 From the CCTV footage, he discovered that Alex had definitely seen the lorry.
 "She had stopped earlier to let it pass, but caught up with it at the traffic lights.
 The lights were changing to green as she approached and she carried on forward.
 "The lorry only started indicating to turn left when Alex was already alongside it, so she never saw its signal.
 How was she supposed to know it was about to turn?